HarshRaj2717/SomeQL/design/design.md

 ## page_manager.rs

+- fix the current page size to 4KB, will dynamically pick up system's page size later
 - return the current page to write to
 - create new page into the table if needed
 - handles structure, offsets, etc of a page